Advertisement

 But that stigma may be changing gradually.

-Mental health challenges have come increasingly into public light as rates of anxiety and depression have surged during the COVID-19 pandemic.
+Mental health challenges increasingly came into public light as rates of anxiety and depression surged during the COVID-19 pandemic.
 A 2020 JAMA study analyzing how COVID-19 impacted mental health saw less disparity between men and women.
 The study found that 33 percent of women and 21 percent of men reported having symptoms of depression during the pandemic.

 Symptoms in men are easy to miss